 I'd previously been told that it was because it enabled them to spot and therefore avoid any rocks under the water in the shallow lagoon between the various islands that surround the main part of Venice.
 And it certainly would let you do that.
 But, observing water traffic more carefully in the city centre, it's also the only possible option.
 The canal streets are so narrow that boats with oars sticking out the side simply couldn't get through most of them and certainly couldn't pass other ones, and you really do need a forward view to negotiate the low bridges and constant corners as well as avoiding everyone else.

-Compared with road traffic, Venetian boaters all seemed both highly skilled and extremely courteous, from the driver of the ugliest metal bin barge to the 16 year old (more on him later) out doing his race boat training.
+Compared with Italian road traffic, Venetian boaters all seemed both highly skilled and extremely courteous, from the driver of the ugliest metal bin barge to the junior (more on him later) out doing his race boat training.
 Canal rage is apparently not a thing.

 How to do it (this is where the fridge-pushing comes in)

 I'd booked a lesson with RowVenice.org which is run by a group of Prosecco-loving women who take tourists for picnics and rowing lessons in their 'batelline coda di gambero' or "little, shrimp-tailed boats' which are a lot more beginner-friendly than gondolas, being more stable and easier to manoeuvre but otherwise much the same thing without the bling.